Contact Us

 Calico, “the Stitcher”

-Provenance: Clippings of enchanted thread
+Splinter: Clippings of enchanted thread

 Calico is one of the few scintillavir I’ve had the pleasure of a continued relationship with, as she was born in my very own workshop when I was enchanting thread to stitch a collection of protective spells into my clothing.
 Being born of thread, she is naturally a gifted seamstress, stitcher, and weaver.
 Having bonded over the craft, she has decided to stay in my workshop and now oversees it as her own domain.